henrrich/jpagefactory/README.md

 * Button Text / Partial Button Text
 * Options / Selected Options / Repeater Selected Options

-JPageFactory also supports defining different locators of the same web element for both desktop web and mobile applications.
+JPageFactory also supports defining different locators of the same web element for both desktop web and mobile web applications (Angular applications running in mobile browsers).

 ## Initializing page object
 Using the following APIs to initializing the page object: